-Some contracts, agreements or staff regulations provide explicitly for annual leave for events such as a wedding, move, birth or the death of a relative.
+Some contracts, agreements or staff regulations explicitly provide for annual leave for life events such as a wedding, move, birth or the death of a relative.

 For sick children, the law provides for paid leave of up to three days upon presentation of a medical certificate.
 For more complex cases, provisions may be amended.